Stamford, CT has a B safety grade (74/100) with a violent crime rate of 158 per 100,000, 55% below the national average.

 FBI UCR Data Snapshot: Stamford, CT

-Stamford, CT — reporting population 136,483 in 2024 — recorded 215 violent crimes and 1,672 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Stamford, CT, reporting population 136,483 in 2024, recorded 215 violent crimes and 1,672 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 157.5 per 100,000 residents, while the property crime rate reaches 1225.1 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of B (Above Average), scoring 74 out of 100.

 Within the violent crime count, aggravated assault accounted for 148 incidents, robbery 51, murder 1, and rape 15 in 2024.
-Property crime splits into larceny-theft (1,215), burglary (207), motor vehicle theft (250), and arson (4).
+Property crime splits into larceny-theft (1,215), burglary (207), and motor vehicle theft (250); the FBI UCR Program tracks arson (4) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Stamford's mix at 64.4% of all Part I offenses.

 Is Stamford, CT Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Stamford, CT receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 123% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Stamford, CT receives a safety grade of B (Above Average) with a composite safety score of 74/100.
+The city is significantly safer than the national average, with violent crime 55% below the US benchmark.

 Your statistical chance of being a crime victim in Stamford is approximately 1 in 72 , with a 1 in 635 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 64% of all reported offenses.